nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `AddressBookParser` class is then created, which subsequently creates `FindPoolCommandParser` class to help parse the user's command.
 1. `AddressBookParser` would then have its `parse()` method invoked to parse the argument `"n/Alice"` and passes it to `FindPoolCommandParser`.
-1. `FindPoolCommandParser` parses the argument `"n/Alice"` and creates a PooledPassengerContainsKeywordPredicate which is returned to the FindPoolCommandParser.
+1. `FindPoolCommandParser` parses the argument `"n/Alice"` and creates a `PooledPassengerContainsKeywordPredicate` which is returned to the `FindPoolCommandParser`.
 1. `FindPoolCommandParser` then creates a `FindPoolCommand`, and provides the newly created `PooledPassengerContainsKeywordPredicate` to it.
-The FindPoolCommand object is then returned to LogicManager.
+The `FindPoolCommand` object is then returned to LogicManager.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `FindPoolCommand`, which turn calls the `updateFilteredPoolList()` method in `Model`, causing the shown pool list to be updated according to the predicate in the FindPoolCommand object.
 1. A `Pool` object is then created with the list of passengers returned by `getPassengersFromIndexes()`, and then added to the model by the `addPool()` method.
 1. Finally, a `CommandResult` would be returned to `LogicManager` to indicate the completion status of the command.